Did you know?

 Shortbill Spearfish (Tetrapturus angustirostris), also known as Hebi fish, is a powerful marlin species native to the Atlantic, Pacific, and Indian Oceans.
 This group of game fish is typically found in the open waters and is popular for its large size and elongated body with a short beak-like bill.
 It can reach 2.30 meters, though most are typically less than 1.90 meters.
 The maximum recorded weight of this game fish is 52 kg.

 With its striking appearance and impressive size, this fish is a popular target for sports anglers and a valuable commercial species.
-This article explores the appearance, habitat, diet, reproduction, threats, and interesting facts about this fascinating species.
-So, whether you are a marine biologist, sports fisher, or any ordinary person interested in exploring the rich wealth of the ocean, there is something important for everyone here.
+This article further explores this fascinating species in detail.

 Appearance